How to stack DSLR images of the Moon

 Keep your camera in tiptop shape: read our guide on how to clean a DSLR camera.

-Get more out of your camera with our DSLR guide.
+Get more out of your camera with our DSLR guide or find out how to attach a DSLR camera to a telescope..

 Fortunately, there are ways to reduce the amount of noise present so that the image looks cleaner and sharper.
 This process involves stacking several images to produce a combined one.